The first trip abroad my wife and I took together was a long November weekend in Venice while we were still dating.

 But, hey.
 Street photography.

-For an observed, un-posed scene I’m pretty happy this one.
+For an observed, un-posed scene I’m pretty happy with this one.